Today we're talking about the part of the story that isn't actually part of the story.

 We don't usually start off by telling people our stats, but we do feel comfortable revealing surface-level details.
 We might talk about what we do for a living, or our favorite food, color, band, or season.
 We may test potential social compatibility by saying whether we're a cat or dog person, that we like waffles over pancakes or tea over coffee, or what we generally do for fun.

 Surface desires are all the myriad non-critical (and widely inoffensive) things a character like or loves, dislike or hates.
 These are the memorable or noteworthy pieces of their life that, if they were a real person, they might choose to share with strangers.
 This list matters because it tells us more about the character's personality without explicitly defining their personality traits.

-Listing surface desires in your backstory worksheet will help you subtly define your character.
+If you've started a backstory worksheet, listing surface desires where you can revisit them will help you subtly define your character, now and as it evolves over time.
 Then, you'll have a go-to list of line-level details you can layer into your story to bring life and depth to your character's everyday life.

 Now we're getting to the juicy part.
 A character's morality affects the way they instinctively react to new stressors and temptations.
 Morality defines the basic structure of our belief system, which ultimately affects the way we make decisions.
 Psychological conditioning also influences our decision-making process, but we'll talk about that in the next section.